Notice of HIPAA Privacy Practices

 • We are not required to agree to your request, and we may say “no” if it would affect your care.

-• You may not request that we restrict your health information for treatment, payment, or our operations.
+• You may not request that we restrict your health information for treatment, payment, or our health care operations.

 • We will say “yes” unless a law requires us to share that information.